 According to WedMd, “Tendinitis (also called tendonitis) is an inflammation or irritation of a tendon, a thick cord that attaches bone to muscle.”
 Tendonitis is most often caused by repetitive, minor impact on the affected area, or from a sudden more serious injury.
 Repetitive activities that cause tendonitis can be anything from gardening to shoveling, from painting to golf.
 Bad posture at work or home and not stretching properly before or after exercise and activities can also cause tendonitis

-Be careful not to fall for any of the common chronic pain myths.
+Be careful not to fall for any of the common Complex Regional Pain Syndrome myths.
 These so-called “facts” can undermine your pain management plan before it ever gets off the ground.
 How?
-They convince you that your chronic pain is in the driver’s seat and that there’s little you can do about your aches and pains.
+They convince you that your Complex Regional Pain Syndrome is in the driver’s seat and that there’s little you can do about your aches and pains.
 The solution: Clear your mind of any mistaken beliefs you’ve adopted, starting with these myths: